pgailinas/videoqa-representation-comparison/README.md

 * Official training, validation, and test splits
 * Temporal, causal, and descriptive reasoning tasks

-Video evidence is segmented into structured evidence units that serve as inputs for representation learning, retrieval, and VideoQA experimentation.
+Video evidence is segmented into structured evidence units that serve as inputs for representation learning, latent feature generation, and VideoQA experimentation.

 ## Experimental Hypothesis

 The primary research hypothesis is:

-> Self-supervised video representations learned through autoencoder training can provide evidence representations that are competitive with or superior to pretrained video representations for downstream VideoQA tasks.
+> Self-supervised video representations learned through autoencoder training can provide compact latent representations that are competitive with or superior to pretrained video representations for downstream VideoQA tasks.

-The project further investigates whether learned latent representations improve evidence selection and ultimately influence VideoQA answer quality when compared with pretrained representations and direct baseline inference.
+The project further investigates whether learned latent representations preserve semantic and temporal information sufficiently to support effective VideoQA reasoning when compared with pretrained representations and direct baseline inference.

 ## ⚙️ Execution Notes